WMFong0/Python-Weather-Report-System/README.md

 # Python Weather Report System

+MAUNAL IMPORT IS REQUIRED DURING THE EARLY ACCESS STAGE.

 Support all locations for most of the information.

 Yet, the experimental feature is only available in some selective locations/districts (Tuen Mun, Tin Shui Wai, Yuen Long, Sai Kung does not support the launch of nearest weather station so,), due to the complexity of other districts.